 Early risers will enjoy some wonderful views of Québec as we make a return visit to this beautiful city for the day.
 We shall take the opportunity to visit two of the city’s great museums.
 First we shall visit the Musée de la Civilisation, critically acclaimed for the quality of its exhibitions and its striking and uplifting architectural vision.
 This statement structure, another work of architect Moshe Safdie, links two modern, stark, angular buildings with Maison Estèbe, a stone house dating from 1752.

 We then visit the Musée du Québec, which offers a rich and diverse fine art collection.
 We enjoy a guided tour showcasing the highlights of the Pierre Lassonde Pavillion.
 At an appointed time in the early afternoon we shall return to our ship.
-We’ll be free to explore the port area at leisure before re-boarding the MS Rotterdam half an hour before it sails.
-(Overnight aboard MS Rotterdam) BD
+We’ll be free to explore the port area at leisure before re-boarding the MS Veendam half an hour before it sails.
+(Overnight aboard MS Veendam) BD

 Day 14: Monday 10 September, Cruising on the Gulf of St Lawrence